GiscardBiamby/cocobetter/README.md

 ## What's different from the official?

-* Provides custom max_dets up to 1000
+* Provides support for custom max_dets settings
-* Support for calculating AP and AR at IoU threshold of 25% (official version does AP50, AP75, and AP)
+* Adds metrics AP and AR at IoU threshold of 25% (official version does AP50, AP75, and AP)
+* Various helper classes for building, converting, shrinking, inspecting, etc, COCO formated data.

-## Wishlist / TODO:
+## Wishlist / TODO

-* [x] Add per-class version of COCOeval.stats (also make it a dict as described in previous bullet)
+* [x] Add per-class version of `COCOeval.stats` (also make it a dict as described in previous bullet)
-* [x] Improve the .stats output to make it easier to pull out individual stats without using hardcoded ordinals/indexes
+* [x] Improve the `.stats` output to make it easier to pull out individual stats without using hardcoded ordinals/indexes
-* [ ] Make COCOeval.stats backwards compatible with original pycocotools.
-Right now it returns a customized array of values.
+* [ ] Make `COCOeval.stats` backwards compatible with original pycocotools.
+Right now it returns a customized array of values, so it's not full drop-in replacement.
+Existing code that assumes which metric is in each index of the `.stats` property will get the wrong values.
+Easy to workaround for now.
 * [ ] Pull in the faster eval code from detectron2 (if the license allows for it)
   * <http://people.duke.edu/~ccc14/cspy/18G_C++_Python_pybind11.html>
 * [ ] Add PR curve generation
-* [ ] Add tools and classes for manipulating coco formatted json
+* [x] Add tools and classes for manipulating coco formatted json
 * [ ] Add tests (along with eval results and json's)
 * [ ] Publish to pypi
+* [ ] Test the anchor box clustering
+* [ ] Merge in latest changes from pycocotools (2.0.2>=)
+* [ ] Add more useful notebooks
+* [ ] Add documentation / examples of how to use some of the features

 ## Installing (choose one method)